 Ways to target website users, leads, and customers

 Let’s be real.
-“Targeted email marketing” is a fairly broad term.
+“Targeted email marketing” is a reasonably broad term.
 There are so many different ways that you can target someone on your email list: by what they’ve purchased, what they’ve read on your website, what they’ve clicked on in your previous emails.